 Mr. Pandya is a trial attorney who focuses on patent litigation and counseling high-technology companies facing legal threats.
 He has managed major litigations, from pre-filing through appeal, and enjoys working with clients to formulate legal strategies that advance their business objectives.
 Mr. Pandya has represented clients in every major patent litigation venue, including the Federal Circuit, district courts in Virginia, Texas, Delaware, Illinois, Massachusetts, Nevada, California, New York, and Utah, and the Patent Trial and Appeal Board (PTAB), as well as in private arbitrations.
 He also has experience assisting clients in drafting and negotiating license agreements and advising companies facing patent litigation threats.

 - Litigates high-stakes cases involving a wide variety of technologies, from telecommunications software, GPS devices, semiconductors, and financial services, to pharmaceutical formulations, monoclonal antibodies, and genotyping assays.

-- Obtaining summary judgment of non-infringement of four patents on behalf of Ireland’s largest private software company in lawsuit filed in the Eastern District of Virginia rocket docket by a large Israeli software company.
-Oversaw and managed the litigation from the answer to appeal, worked with business executives and senior technical staff to develop a proactive litigation strategy to counter the infringement allegations, authored winning summary judgment briefs, and resolved complex e-discovery issues.
+- Represented Ireland's largest privately-owned software company in a multi-patent lawsuit filed in the Eastern District of Virginia rocket docket by a large Israeli software company.
+Oversaw and managed the litigation from the answer to appeal, worked with business executives and senior technical staff to develop a proactive litigation strategy to counter the infringement allegations, and authored Federal Circuit and summary judgment briefs.

 - Invalidating a patent involving touchscreen keyboards that was widely licensed across multiple industries.
 First-chaired claim construction hearing and all depositions of inventors and expert witnesses.

 - Representing multiple banks in patent infringement lawsuits involving online banking, mobile banking apps, and remote deposit capture technologies.
 In one recent case, Mr. Pandya argued for summary judgment of invalidity and at Markman hearing on behalf of all defendants in the case (over one dozen national banks).

 - Representing major pharmaceutical companies in multiple Hatch-Waxman Act litigations involving a variety of products, including cyclobenzaprine HCl, omeprazole, erlotinib, dutasteride, and doxycycline hyclate.
 Member of teams that obtained trial verdicts of non-infringement and obviousness.